slxdecode

 PARAMETERS

-Enable verbose output, providing more detailed information about the decoding process.
+Enables verbose output, providing more detailed information during the decoding process, which can be useful for debugging the decoding itself.

 DESCRIPTION